alexjli/terminator_public/docs/getting_started.rst

       --output_dir=<output_directory_name> \
       --pdb_root=<pdb_root> \
       --dtermen_data=<dtermen_data_root> \
-      --batch_size=10
+      --batch_size=48

-:code:`batch_size` specifies how many dTERMen runs each job in the job array will run.
-For a batch size of 10, each job in the job array should take roughly 1-2 hours.
+`batch_size` specifies how many dTERMen runs each job in the job array will run in parallel.
+Each job in the job array should take 5-10 minutes, but could take longer depending on protein size.
 The resultant files are also dumped in :code:`<output_dir>/etabs/`.

 After the previous step completes, a summarization script should also automatically run.